“Basics of Our Catholic Faith” Mini-Courses

-We will offer various mini-courses for high school teens at many different days and times throughout the year.
-Our focus is on flexibility and content of specific faith topics that will help teens grow in their faith.
-We have designed four (4) “Basics of Our Catholic Faith” courses that we feel every high school teen should participate.
+The “Basics of Our Faith” Mini-Courses offer flexibility and content of specific faith topics taken from the Catechism of the Catholic Church that will help teens grow in their faith.
+We have designed four (4) courses that we feel every high school teen should participate.
 These include Morality and Justice, Prayer and Worship, Meeting Jesus in Scripture and Being Catholic.

-Please refer to the course descriptions section in the guidebook.
+Please refer to the course descriptions below: